OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 File manager
 ------------
 List of uploaded attachments.
 Attachments can be managed here.
 There is a possibility to export all attachments belonging to a data table into one compressed file using the export functionality.
-Exporting can take a long time due to it is using a "Background-Job".
+Exporting can take a long time due to it using a "Background-Job".
 When it is ready a link will appear next to the export button to access the produced file.

 SQL query settings